Giodvk/CardIAca/README.md

 * [Python](https://www.python.org/) - The programming language used for the entire development of the project.
 * [Scikit learn](https://scikit-learn.org/stable/) - An Open Source Library for the Machine Learning.
 * [Pandas](https://pandas.pydata.org/) - An Open Source Library for the Data Preparation and Analysis

+# Other Informations
+For any additional information about the GUI, the use of the AI or the deployment, these further information can be found in the repository of [MediCare](https://github.com/Giodvk/MediCare), the environment of CardIAca.